Gov. Henry McMaster backs teacher pay raise, giving back $200 million to SC taxpayers

 McMaster’s 2019-’20 budget requests

 S.C.
-Gov. Henry McMaster unveiled his proposed 2019-’20 spending plan Tuesday that he hopes S.C. lawmakers use as a blueprint before crafting the state’s budget that takes effect July 1.
-The governor’s requests include:
+Gov. Henry McMaster unveiled his proposed 2019-’20 spending plan Tuesday.
+It also includes:

 ▪ $63 million, to enhance workforce partnerships, grants, training and scholarships for prospective technical college students